-We’ll stay in a traditional dwelling called a maloka with a thatch roof and communal space for sleeping.
+We’ll stay in a traditional dwelling with a thatch roof.
 All beds are equipped with bedding and mosquito nets.
 We’ll dine by candlelight, bathrooms are ecological outhouses, and drinking water will be brought in from Puyo.
-This is a true Amazon experience.
+This is an authentic Amazon experience.

-In Sarayaku, our meals will be prepared using fresh ingredients from community gardens and will typically consist of yuca, plantain, sweet potatoes, papaya, pineapple, palm hearts, as well as fresh fish.
+In Sarayaku, our meals will be prepared using fresh ingredients from community gardens and will typically consist of yuca, plantain, sweet potatoes, papaya, pineapple, as well as fresh fish, eggs and chicken.
 Meals in Quito and Puyo will be at friendly local restaurants.